 In addition to spending time in Belfast and enjoying the James Street South Cookery School with chef Niall McKenna, the group also had the opportunity to experience the spectacular Causeway Coastal Route, and visit the new Giant’s Causeway Centre, Dunluce Castle and the Old Bushmills Distillery.

-Joe Byrne, Tourism Ireland’s Executive Vice President United States and Canada, said: “We are delighted that so many of these leading business tourism decision-makers have taken the time to visit Northern Ireland, to experience the superb facilities on offer here at first-hand.
+Joe Byrne, Tourism Ireland’s head of North America, said: “We are delighted that so many of these leading business tourism decision-makers have taken the time to visit Northern Ireland, to experience the superb facilities on offer here at first-hand.
 Business tourism is an important, high yield sector and Tourism Ireland is working hard to promote Northern Ireland and the island of Ireland as a premier business tourism destination.

 “2012 has been a very special year for Northern Ireland, with a wide range of anniversaries, events and developments which have provided an unprecedented opportunity to put Northern Ireland in the spotlight in a completely new way, to capture and hold the focus of world attention for the most positive reasons.
 Now, we are looking to next year, with the Derry~Londonderry UK City of Culture 2013 celebrations and the World Police and Fire Games in Belfast, which will provide fresh and compelling reasons for people around the globe to come and visit Northern Ireland.”